Post Secondary Transition and Education Program

 P-STEP Program Purpose:

 P-STEP stands for Post Secondary Transition and Educational Program.
-Students attending P-STEP range in age from 18-21 years old.
-P-STEP students instructional program consist of academics, vocational, recreational and daily living skills.
-The students are involved in a number of community activities such as going to the Public Library once every two weeks, grocery shopping at Jewel, trips to Walmart, and to be added to the list is field trips to restaurants, and volunteer work.
+Students attending P-STEP range in age from 18-22 years old.
+P-STEP students instructional program consist of vocational/work training, employment, and daily living skills.
+The students are involved in a number of community activities such as going to the Public Library, grocery shopping at Jewel, trips to Target, and field trips to restaurants and volunteer work.

-Students receive vocational support from a vocational transition coordinator, who works with the students on workplace skills, employer expectations, socializing at work, attitudes and behaviors on the job, how to keep a job.
+Students receive vocational support from a vocational transition coordinator, who works with the students on workplace skills, employer expectations, socializing at work, attitudes and behaviors on the job, and how to keep a job.
 Students are placed on job sites, with a job coach, who works alongside the students to help with training and problem solving as the student learns to become independent.
-P-STEP provides more preparation for students who have completed all the requirements for high school graduation but are limited in functional community-based skills, like driving.
+P-STEP provides more preparation for students who have completed all the requirements for high school graduation, but are limited in functional community-based skills, like driving.
 The goal of the program is to provide students with more post-secondary preparation in all areas so they can be productive adult members in the community.
-P-STEP provides District 202 students with necessary supports until the day before their 22nd birthday, as required by state and federal law.
+P-STEP provides District 202 students with necessary supports until the age of 22.

 Students are placed at P-STEP after their 4th year in high school by an IEP team meeting.
 The P-STEP program serves the four high schools of Plainfield Community Consolidated District 202: